The Jim Moran Foundation Inc

 Overview

 The Jim Moran Foundation was formally established in 2000 by automotive pioneer Jim Moran to ensure his philanthropic legacy would continue in perpetuity.
-With assets totaling approximately $251.7 million, the Foundation has invested more than $300 million in Florida communities since its inception.
-Led by Chairman and President Jan Moran, the Foundation distributed 221 grants in 2023, focusing on improving the quality of life for youth and families through innovative programs addressing evolving community needs.
-The Foundation operates through a sustained funding model based on JM Family's long-term grant agreement tied to company profits, while also building an endowment for perpetual operations.
-In 2025, the Foundation is celebrating its 25th anniversary with special grants exceeding $5.6 million that reach beyond traditional funding parameters.
+With assets totalling approximately $251.7 million, the Foundation has invested more than $335 million in Florida communities since its inception.
+Led by Chairman and President Jan Moran, the Foundation distributed 221 grants in 2023, focusing on improving the quality of life for youth and families through innovative programmes addressing evolving community needs.
+The Foundation operates through a sustained funding model based on JM Family's long-term grant agreement tied to company profits, whilst also building an endowment for perpetual operations.
+The Foundation recently celebrated its 25th anniversary with special grants that reached beyond traditional funding parameters.

 Funding Priorities